JULY 2024

 What happens to children who end up in foster care?
 Most are safely reunited with their own family or extended family.
 A significant number are adopted.
 Under the Family First Prevention Services Act, communities can more easily invest in helping more children to grow up in safe, stable families by providing appropriate and timely services prior to the need for removal, or after they return home or have been adopted.

-*"Other” includes transferred to another agency, ran away or died.
+*"Other” includes transferred to another agency, ran away, died, or an unknown outcome.
 Numbers may not equal 100% due to rounding.

 .